 “Onshil” is a Korean term meaning greenhouse, reflecting the form of the standing light, which resembles a blooming flower.

-Dokyung Ahn is an industrial designer currently completing his undergraduate degree at Pratt Institute.
-His work focuses on ergonomic, human-centered product development, exploring how objects can better support the relationship between people and the products they use.
-His projects include lighting, surgical instruments, and toy design.
+Dokyung Ahn is a New York-based industrial designer with a BID in Industrial Design from Pratt Institute.
+He explores lighting through innovative ideas and interaction, focusing on both the form of light and the overall experience it creates in everyday environments.
+His work focuses on ergonomic, human-centered product development, examining how objects can better support the relationship between people and the products they use.